University of Texas Rio Grande Valley

-In 2019 The University of Texas Rio Grande Valley enrolled in the fall 29,619 students, making the public university the ninth-largest university in the state of Texas and the fourth largest (student enrollment) academic institution in The University of Texas system.
-In 2018, UTRGV is also one of the largest universities in the U.S. to have a majority Hispanic student population; 89.2% of its students are Hispanic, virtually all of them Mexican Americans.
+In the fall of 2024, the University of Texas Rio Grande Valley enrolled 33,881 students, making it the ninth-largest university in the state of Texas and the fourth largest (student enrollment) academic institution in the University of Texas system.
+In 2018, UTRGV was also one of the largest universities in the U.S. to have a majority Hispanic student population; 89.2% of its students are Hispanic, virtually all of them Mexican Americans.

 It was classified in 2020 among "R2: Doctoral Universities – High research activity".

 History

-On December 6, 2012, the University of Texas System Board of Regents approved a proposal to merge, eliminating both The University of Texas–Pan American and The University of Texas at Brownsville/Texas Southmost College, and create The University of Texas Rio Grande Valley in their place.
-The new institution was planned to include a medical school and have access to the Texas Permanent University Fund (PUF).
-Texas Governor Rick Perry signed SB 24 into law, approving the creation of the new university in June 2013.
-In December 2013, the UT System Board of Regents voted to name the new institution The University of Texas Rio Grande Valley (UTRGV).
+On December 6, 2012, the University of Texas System Board of Regents approved a proposal to merge the University of Texas–Pan American and the University of Texas at Brownsville into a new university.
+In June 2013, the governor of Texas Rick Perry signed legislation creating the university.
+In December 2013, the UT System Board of Regents voted to name the university the University of Texas Rio Grande Valley (UTRGV).

-Dr. Guy Bailey was selected as the founding university president.
-Dr. Bailey, in turn, selected Dr. Havidan Rodriguez as the founding Provost and Executive Vice President for Academic Affairs (EVPAA), and Dr. Janna Arney as Deputy President.
-In late August 2017, Dr. Havidan Rodriguez resigned his position as Provost/EVPAA to become the 20th President of The University at Albany, SUNY.
-After his resignation was approved, Dr. Bailey appointed Dr. Patricia Alvarez McHatton as the interim provost and vice president for academic affairs.
+The board of regents named Guy Bailey as the founding university president.
+Bailey appointed Havidán Rodríguez as the founding provost and executive vice president for academic affairs and Janna Arney as deputy president.

 In November 2014, the UT System Board of Regents approved the "Vaqueros" as the athletic nickname for University of Texas Rio Grande Valley.
 They also approved the official colors of blue, green, and orange.
+The university opened on August 31, 2015.